juliusross1/Accessible-LaTeX-Thesis-Template/README.md

 \url{https://www.uic.edu}
 ```

+### Commutative diagrams

+The amscd package is supported, and I am not aware of any issues with it when you use the amsbook class as in this template.
+I note that amscd does not allow for diagonal arrows

+I am not aware of a way to make complicated commutative diagrams truely accessible; making them in tikz-cd and using alt-text as described below will be compliant, but likely not very accessible unless the diagram is simple.
+Consider if you can use amscd instead.

 ### Images

 You can include JPG, JPEG or PNG images.
 At present, including SVG or PDF does not allow for alternative text so would not be accessible.
 See below about TikZ/xypic.